 The Avenue, Southampton, Hampshire

 A good later Victorian town church of lofty proportions and well detailed, with high quality fittings.
-J. William Lunn is an obscure Victorian architect but his few known churches are all of some character and quality.
+J. William Lunn is a relatively obscure Victorian architect but his few known churches are all of some character and quality.

 Red brick with Hamshill stone dressings and the roof originally covered in Brosley tiles.
 It was re-roofed in 1967 with Reynardo hand made double Roman tiles.
 Fourteenth century Gothic style.
 A large brick church of the kind characteristic of much urban church building of the time.
 The emphasis is on the immensely tall gabled nave and slightly lower sanctuary.
 The lean-to aisles and shallow porch between buttresses hardly distract from the great bulk of the body of the church.
 The church is unconventionally oriented, with the sanctuary facing west.
 Lady Chapel on one side of the sanctuary and sacristies on the other.
 A chapel for the adjacent convent was intended to be built as an extension to the Lady Chapel, as is evident from a blind arch on the outside of the Lady Chapel.
 A liturgical northeast tower was intended but never built.
 A fleche at the liturgical west end was removed in 1967.
 The entrance front is dominated by a large rose window with elaborate dagger tracery.
 The hoodmould rises to a Calvary in the gable, by A.B.
 Wall of Cheltenham.
 Between buttresses below the window a shallow lean-to porch, the entrance set within a deeply moulded arch with a hoodmould linked as a string course to small flanking windows of most unusual shape.
 The entrance doors have been replaced with glazed doors in tinted glass.
 Carved Latin text frieze above, which translates as ‘we who are in exile, Holy Father St Edmund, infuse into our souls a love for our heavenly country’.
 The aisles have two-light windows with cusped ogee tracery and the clerestory has broad three-light windows with a variety of Decorated tracery motifs.
 Smaller rose window at the liturgical east end, set high up.